buildfirst/heroku-grunt/README.md

 # _Build First_, Deploy to Heroku, Build Again

+_This repository is part of the **Designing JavaScript Applications: A Build First Approach** book's code samples_, the full original for the code samples [can be found here](https://github.com/bevacqua/buildfirst).
+You can [learn more about the book itself here](http://bevacqua.io/buildfirst "Designing JavaScript Applications: A Build First Approach").

+This tutorial is part of the code samples accompanying the book [in _Chapter 4_](https://github.com/bevacqua/buildfirst/tree/master/ch04), about the release flow, deployments, and hosted application monitoring.

 Back in [**ch04e05** Heroku Deployments](https://github.com/bevacqua/buildfirst/tree/master/ch04/05_heroku-deployments "Heroku Deployments") we learned how to install, create, configure, and deploy to a environment hosted on the Heroku platform.
 We've left out a particularly important piece of information though.

 ### Heroku and Grunt Builds